lisael/first-ride-with-pony/README.md

 In this tutorial we will build a Raft cluster from the ground up.
 In each step we'll introduce new concepts, techniques, pony idioms, caveats, tips and tricks.

+The code of pony-raft project is [hosted on github](https://github.com/lisael/pony-raft)

+> Note: I'm a pony noob, not a guru.
+The code, tips and tricks in this tutorial
+> come from my readings, my experience in coding and my short experience
+> in pony.
+Neither the code or the tutorial have been reviewed yet.
+THIS TEXT
+> COMES AS-IS, WITHOUT ANY GUARANTEE, AT ALL.

 ## What is Pony, anyway?

-Well I guess, if you ask this question, that you have to shut down your computer and take a walk.
-You clicked too much, too far.
+Well...
+I guess, if you ask this question, that you have to shut down your computer and take a walk.
+You already clicked too much, too far.
 How the hell did you find this book??

 Anyway, I don't judge, and I gladly welcome any reader, but I think that reading